Skip to main content

 Can students apply for Free Application for Federal Student Aid (FAFSA) even if the university is in Spain?

 Yes.
 Complete the FAFSA online at StudentAid.gov.
 Saint Louis University's FAFSA school code is 002506.
-Saint Louis University encourages all U.S. citizen and permanent resident students to file the FAFSA each year prior to March 1.

 Are there any other scholarships?

-When an undergraduate student enters Saint Louis University he or she is reviewed for scholarship opportunities based on his/her academic merit.
+When an undergraduate student enters Saint Louis University, he or she is reviewed for scholarship opportunities based on his/her academic merit.
 Students are encouraged to search for private scholarships not affiliated with Saint Louis University to help reduce their costs.
 Free scholarship searches are available on the web.
 Here are just a few sites to help you get started:

 Living in Madrid